-Kevin Lalande, age 48, has served as a member of the Private Lumos Board since 2014.
-Mr. Lalande is also a Co-Founder and Managing Director of Santé Ventures, a healthcare and life science venture capital firm founded in 2006 which currently manages \$380 million across three funds with 30 portfolio company investments.
+Kevin Lalande, age 50, has served on our Board since the Merger and served as a member of the Private Lumos Board from 2014 through the Merger.
+Mr. Lalande is a Co-Founder and Managing Director of Santé Ventures, a healthcare and life science venture capital firm founded in 2006 which currently manages \$380 million across three funds with 30 portfolio company investments.
 Mr. Lalande is also the Founder and Chief Investment Officer of Santé Capital, a systematic machine learning hedge fund that began trading capital in 2015 after three years of research and development.
 Mr. Lalande conceived the investment strategy, designed the original MindRank algorithms, and assembled a seasoned team to help drive this related line of business.
 Before Santé Ventures and Santé Capital, Mr. Lalande spent seven years as an investment professional with Austin Ventures, a prominent venture capital firm with \$4.0 billion under management.
 Prior to Austin Ventures, he was a management consultant with McKinsey & Company.
 Before McKinsey, he founded, built and sold three internet-based companies in the 1990s.
 Mr. Lalande received a B.S. in electrical and computer engineering with honors in 1996 from Brigham Young University and an MBA with highest distinction from the Harvard Business School in 2001, where he was both a Baker Scholar and a Siebel Scholar.